 If you’re not afraid of a challenge and feel like you’re capable, another thing you could do is paint visible car parts.
-For instance, painting your calipers or brake drums could make them stand out and make your car look sportier.
-Some people even paint parts of their engine.
+For instance, painting your callipers or brake drums could make them stand out and make your car look sportier.
+Some people even paint parts of their engines.

 If you want to get it right, make sure that you take the parts out first.
-This way, you’ll make sure that you won’t get paint on your car by accident, or all over your brake discs.
-Also make sure that you buy good paint, as you don’t want it to start chipping away.
+This way, you’ll ensure that you won’t get paint on your car by accident or all over your brake discs.
+Also, make sure you buy good colour, as you don’t want it to start chipping away.

-All of those mods could instantly improve the look of a vehicle, and they won’t cost an arm and a leg.
-Not only that, but you could even install most of them yourself if you have the skills for it.
+Those mods could instantly improve the look of a vehicle and won’t cost an arm and a leg.
+Not only that, but you could even install most of them yourself if you have the skills.